NeCTAR-RC/tutorials/_kubernetes/06-scaling.md

    cluster

 - When you scale down, Magnum deletes a node in the cluster.
-Pods might be deleted without draining, so it is a good idea to build your services that can automatically recover from the loss of a node
+Pods might be deleted without draining, so it is a good idea to build your services to automatically recover from the loss of a node

 To scale up and down, update the `node_count` label in Magnum.
 For example, to scale `mycluster` from 1 to 2 nodes, do: